IEEE 802.2: Operational modes

-The use of multicasts and broadcasts reduce network traffic when the same information needs to be propagated to all stations of the network.
+The use of multicasts and broadcasts reduces network traffic when the same information needs to be propagated to all stations of the network.
 However the Type 1 service provides no guarantees regarding the order of the received frames compared to the order in which they have been sent; the sender does not even get an acknowledgment that the frames have been received.